Pop Culture Madness!

 Bar codes were invented by Bernard Silver and Norman Woodland.

 Under § 501 of the Smith-Mundt Act of 1948, Voice of America was forbidden to broadcast directly to American citizens until July 2013.
-The intent of the legislation in 1948 was to protect the American public from propaganda actions by its own government.
+The legislation in 1948 intended to protect the American public from propaganda actions by its government.

-When reviewing the film Isn't it Romantic, reviewer Leonard Maltin simply replied "No" which is the shortest review ever given to a motion picture.
+When reviewing the film Isn’t it Romantic, reviewer Leonard Maltin replied, “No,” which is the shortest review ever given to a motion picture.

-1948 winter Olympic Game's athletes lacked the resources to compete post WWII, to the point where the Norwegian team had to borrow skis from the American team.
+1948 Winter Olympic Games athletes lacked the resources to compete post-WWII, so the Norwegian team had to borrow skis from the American team.

 Japan and Germany were not invited to the Olympic games after WWII In 1948.

-The Philadelphia Eagles won the 1948 NFL Championship game despite their QB attaining a passer rating of zero.
+The Philadelphia Eagles won the 1948 NFL Championship game despite their QB scoring zero passer rating.

 Anne Antoinette Françoise Charlotte Zita Marquerite, a former Macy's salesperson, became Queen of Romania in 1948.